p15theo2/Answering-bussines-question-sql-dataquest-/README.md

-# Answering-bussines-question-sql-dataquest-
+# Answering bussines question using sql dataquest.
-Dataquest Sql project
+A simple project made for dataquest sql courses.